Tysabri: 7 things you should know

 - Tysabri is a brand (trade) name for natalizumab which may be used to treat multiple sclerosis (MS) or Crohn's disease.

 - Tysabri (natalizumab) works by blocking the migration of lymphocytes (a type of immune cell) from the lymph nodes, across the epithelium, and into inflamed tissue.
-It binds to the α4-subunit of α4β1 and α4β7 integrins (a type of receptor) that is present on all leukocytes apart from neutrophils and prevents them from binding to their counter receptors.
+It binds to the α4-subunit of α4β1 and α4β7 integrins (a type of receptor) which is present on all leukocytes apart from neutrophils and prevents them from binding to their counter receptors.
 It may also act in several other ways to prevent the further recruitment and inflammatory activity of activated immune cells.

 - The way Tysabri works specifically in MS or Crohn's disease is not completely understood.
 In MS it may be due to a reduction of lymphocyte migration into brain tissue and a reduction in plaque formation.